 The DSH test is held twice a year, before the start of each semester.
 If you commence your studies in the summer semester you will have to sit the March test, while those starting out in the winter semester should take the September test.
 At the time of writing, the test fee is EUR 100.00 (please note this is subject to change).

-If have successfully completed the test, you can collect your certificate from the Media Library (room NK 315 during opening hours).
+If have successfully completed the test, you can collect your certificate from the office of Ms. Anja Horn during her office hours.